bmatthias/config-builder/CONTRIBUTING.md

 Contributions are very welcome.
 The following will provide some helpful guidelines.

+## How to contribute

+We love pull requests.
+Here is a quick guide:

+2. Fork the repo.
+3. Create a new branch from master.
+5. Add your change together with necessary tests.
+6. Run `mvn clean build` and ensure all tests are passing.
+7. Commit and push to your fork/branch and submit a pull request.
+Don't forget to sign-off your commit (see next section).
+8. Create a pull request.

 ##  Sign your work - the Developer's Certificate of Origin
 The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as an open-source patch.
 The rules are pretty simple: if you can certify the below (from developercertificate.org):